JuliaSteiwer/IoT-Water-Quality-Monitoring/README.md

 Monitoring water quality parameters using an IoT-based system.

 <h2>Publications</h2>

-[!NOTE]
+> [!NOTE]
-<p>My papers, posters etc. corresponding to this project will be uploaded in the Publications folder.
-As soon as one of these is published "officially", e.g. in a journal or ipen access site, I will also put the proper citation with the DOI here.</p>
+> My papers, posters etc. corresponding to this project will be uploaded in the Publications folder.
+As soon as one of them is published "officially", e.g. in a journal or ipen access site, I will also put the proper citation with the DOI here.

 <h2>Resources</h2>
 <h3>Tutorials</h3>